digitalcraftsman/hugo-icarus-theme/README.md

 As descibed in the [docs of JSFiddle](http://doc.jsfiddle.net/use/embedding.html), you can define which tabs will be shown.
 Enter the tabs you want to see separated by a comma in the `tabs` parameter.

     {{< jsfiddle id="zalun/NmudS" tabs="html,result" >}}

+## Custom CSS
+You can include a custom CSS file.
+It should be placed in `static/css` and be called `custom.css`.

 ## Nearly finished